nablarch/nablarch-document/en/application_framework/application_framework/cloud_native/containerize/index.rst

 .. _modify_nablarch_app_for_cloud_native:

-Modifications required for Nablarch applications
+Modifications required for Nablarch web applications
 --------------------------------------------------------------------------------------------------

-If building a Nablarch application using :ref:`the standard web application blank project <firstStepGenerateWebBlankProject>` , the following points are in violation of `The Twelve-Factor App`_ (external site).
+If building a Nablarch web application using :ref:`the standard web application blank project <firstStepGenerateWebBlankProject>` , the following points are in violation of `The Twelve-Factor App`_ (external site).

 Stateless